 - It is highly useful in iPhone data recovery, allowing users to recover up to 22 different types of data including photos, videos, messages, notes, voice memos, contacts, call logs and many more.

 - Almost all iOS devices are supported such as iPhone 7/6s (Plus)/6 (Plus)/5s/5c/5/4s/4 running iOS 7/8/9/10, even the newest iOS 11.

 - It comes with a preview function that allows users to selectively recover data.

-Here’s how to use iMyFone D-Back to View the data backed up in iCloud.
-Begin by downloading and installing the program to your computer and then follow these very simple steps.
+Here's how to use iMyFone D-Back to View the data backed up in iCloud.
+Begin by downloading and installing the program on your computer and then follow these very simple steps.

 Step 1: run iMyFone D-Back on your computer and then select "Recover from iCloud Backup" from the main window.
 Click "Start" to begin.